Vietnam.vn - Nền tảng quảng bá Việt Nam

 Employers at the Future of Jobs 2025 panel discussion listed 26 core skills for an individual to succeed and thrive in the digital age.
 These skills are divided into 8 areas: cognitive skills, teamwork skills, ethics, management skills, self-regulation, technology skills, physical skills and communication skills.

-The top 5 important skills listed by employers are: Analytical thinking (69%); Adaptability, flexibility and recovery from failure (67%); Leadership and social influence (61%); Creative thinking (57%); Self-motivation and self-awareness (52%).
+Of these, the top 5 important skills cited by employers are: Analytical thinking (69%); Adaptability, flexibility and quick recovery from failure (67%); Leadership and social influence (61%); Creative thinking (57%); Self-motivation and self-awareness (52%).

 It can be said that the current labor market highly values critical thinking and the ability to solve complex problems; adapt to rapid changes in the labor market; creativity and social collaboration.
 The market no longer highly values abilities such as the ability to perceive and process to please others or manual dexterity, physical endurance.